Groupon Cyber Monday Deals Boast Up To 80 Percent Off, Here Are Some Of The Best

 — Groupon (@Groupon) November 19, 2018

-Or maybe it’s time for a whole new mattress in general, which you can also get at some amazing low prices through the cyber store.
-There is a package deal for a Sealy Response Performance 14 Inch Plush Pillowtop Mattress with an Ease Adjustable remote-controlled base for only $829.99 as opposed to it’s regular, almost scary price of $3,017.99.
-But that’s not all–this deal also qualifies for white-glove delivery, meaning the bedroom furniture will be delivered to your home by appointment.
+Or maybe it’s time for a whole new mattress in general, which you can also get at some amazingly low prices through the cyber store.
+There is a package deal for a Sealy Response Performance 14-inch Plush Pillowtop Mattress with an Ease Adjustable remote-controlled base for only $829.99 as opposed to it’s regular, almost scary price of $3,017.99.
+But that’s not all — this deal also qualifies for white-glove delivery, meaning the bedroom furniture will be delivered to your home by appointment.

-Hundreds of clothing items for men and women are apart of Groupon’s Cyber Monday sale as well.
-A Women’s Full-Zip Sherpa-Lined Hoodie that typically goes for $60 is being offered today for only $19.99, and in six different colors.
+Hundreds of clothing items for men and women are a part of Groupon’s Cyber Monday sale as well.
+A Women’s Full-Zip Sherpa-Lined Hoodie that typically goes for $60 is being offered today for only $19.99 and in six different colors.
 Grab the men in your life a pair (or two) of Joseph Abboud Chukka boots for 72 percent off, or a pair of London Fog Camden Boots for only $34.99.

-There are also some steep discounts on jewellery and accessories including 91 percent off a Bertha Emily Hummingbird Engraved Mother-Of-Pearl Watch, 61 percent off a pair of Oakley Men’s Polarized sunglasses and 93 percent of a half-carrat sterling silver DeCarat diamond sunflower shaped ring.
+There are also some steep discounts on jewelry and accessories including 91 percent off a Bertha Emily Hummingbird Engraved Mother-Of-Pearl Watch, 61 percent off a pair of Oakley Men’s Polarized sunglasses and 93 percent of a half-carat sterling silver DeCarat diamond sunflower-shaped ring.

 #Christmas is almost a month away, have you started shopping?